-Symbolically the correfoc represents the battle between good and evil.
-‘Colles de diablos’, or groups of devils, dance to drums, push giant model beasts through the streets, and light fireworks on pitchforks.
-The devil dancers then weave through the crowd spewing a shower of sparks everywhere.
+Symbolically, the correfoc represents the battle between good and evil.
+The Colles de diables, or “groups of devils”, dance to the rhythm of drums, push giant model beasts through the streets, and light fireworks on pitchforks.
+The devil dancers then weave through the crowd, spewing a shower of sparks everywhere.

 For a tower of any formation to be considered completed, a small child must climb to the top, raise one arm and hold up four fingers (to represent the four stripes of the Catalan flag).
 These children are usually around 5 years old and they’re called enxaneta.
 This impressive act of teamwork extends right down to the pinya, the crowd of people below acting as a base, who also act as a safety net in case the tower collapses.